UK says it will restrict repeated protests after 500 arrests at pro-Palestinian vigil

 Critics say the government is restricting free speech and the right to protest.

-Police officers carried away a number of people who sat silently holding signs saying “I oppose genocide, I support Palestine Action.”
+Police officers carried away a number of people who sat silently holding signs that said, “I oppose genocide, I support Palestine Action.”
 Police said they made 488 arrests for supporting the outlawed organization, and a handful for other offenses.

 More than 2,000 people have now been arrested at protests since Palestine Action was proscribed in July, and more than 130 charged with terrorism offenses.